 THE NATIVE WOMEN’S ASSOCIATION OF THE NWT (NWA NWT)

-NWA IS A NOT FOR PROFIT ORGANIZATION THAT WAS INCORPORATED IN 1977 TO EMPOWER AND SUPPORT ABORIGINAL WOMEN AND THEIR FAMILIES THROUGHOUT THE NORTHWEST TERRITORIES.
-NWA NWT’S GUIDING PRINCIPLE IS THAT ALL NATIVE ANCESTRY WILL BE TREATED WITH DIGNITY, RESPECT AND EQUALITY AND BENEFITS AND SERVICES WILL BE EXTENDED TO ALL NO MATTER WHERE ONE LIVES AND REGARDLESS OF TRIBAL HERITAGE.
+NWA IS A NOT FOR PROFIT ORGANIZATION THAT WAS INCORPORATED IN 1977 TO EMPOWER AND SUPPORT INDIGENOUS WOMEN AND THEIR FAMILIES THROUGHOUT THE NORTHWEST TERRITORIES.
+NWA NWT’S GUIDING PRINCIPLE IS THAT ALL INDIGENOUS ANCESTRY WILL BE TREATED WITH DIGNITY, RESPECT AND EQUALITY AND BENEFITS AND SERVICES WILL BE EXTENDED TO ALL NO MATTER WHERE ONE LIVES AND REGARDLESS OF TRIBAL HERITAGE.

-NWA NWT as an organization is a territorial network of Native women consisting of 9 employees, 14 Board Members including 2 Youth Representatives, 2 Elders, 51 members, and numerous partner organizations and agencies – all working together to achieve equality and justice for Native women, their families and communities.
+NWA NWT as an organization is a territorial network of Indigenous women consisting of 9 employees, 14 Board Members including 2 Youth Representatives, 2 Elders, 51 members, and numerous partner organizations and agencies – all working together to achieve equality and justice for Indigenous women, their families and communities.

-Our VISION moving forward is to become an Native Centre of Excellence for programs and service delivery and to enhance our role in the development of government policy.
+Our VISION moving forward is to become an Indigenous Women’s Centre of Excellence for advocacy work with programs and service delivery geared to what is happening in the current world of Indigenous women.
 In order to do this, NWA NWT recognizes the importance of building new and meaningful relationships with government and other partners who support our aspirations.

 Learn more about our long history helping Northern communities.